-Advising and Graduate Committees
+Advising & Graduate Committees

 Upon acceptance, students will be assigned a temporary advisor.
 All students must form a graduate committee, ideally by the end of the first year of study.
 At this point, students may change advisors after identifying their interests and getting to know other faculty.
 The major professor directs the student’s dissertation and chairs the dissertation committee.
 The student and the major professor identify a committee of at least four faculty members.
 One member must be from an academic unit other than Educational Psychology and Research.
 Doctoral committees should be formed after the first year of study.
 Students with their advisors complete a program plan to guide completion of requirements.
 Check the Graduate Catalog for details of graduate study.

-About the Master’s Program
+About the Master’s Degree Program

 The master of science degree in educational psychology with a concentration in Adult Education is taught through the distance education program we call EdPsych Online.
 Information about the program can all be found at EdPsych Online.